 There are half hourly fast trains to Cambridge from London King's Cross, Additional (slower) services operate from London Liverpool Street.
-Cambridge also has direct rail services from Norwich, Ipswich, Stansted Airport, Leicester and Birmingham.
-By July, there will be a new direct service from Brighton and Gatwick Airport.
+Cambridge also has direct rail services from Norwich, Ipswich, Stansted Airport, Gatwick Airport, Leicester, Brighton and Birmingham.

 Car: If you are driving to Cambridge, traffic can be very congested in peak hours.
 Town centre parking is quite expensive.
 There are five park-and-ride locations on the outskirts but they charge a premium for overnight parking.
 If you'd like parking at the college contact us for more information.

 Air: The most convenient airport is London Stansted which has a twice-hourly direct rail link to Cambridge.
 From London Luton, there is a coach service every 2 hours otherwise you'll need to take a taxi (around £60 prebooked).
 From Gatwick there is a new hourly train service direct to Cambridge.
 From Heathrow, there are coaches (National Express coach site.) but unless you have heavy luggage we recommend taking the Piccadilly underground to King's Cross (journey time about 60mins) and then a train to Cambridge.